 Mapesbury Conservation Area

-Hampstead Schools such as University College School, South Hampstead, Channing, St Margarets and Arnold House are only 10 minutes drive and the highly rated OFSTED – Mulberry House School (ages 2-8) is a short walk away.
-Also within walking distance are the excellent schools of Malorees, Christchurch, North West London School, Emmanuel C of E Primary School and Beckford School.
+Independent schools such as University College School, St Margaret’s, North Bridge House, Devonshire House, The King Alfred School, St Anthony’s School to name a few, are only 10 minutes drive and the highly rated OFSTED - The Mulberry House School (ages 2-7) is a short walk away.
+Also within walking distance are the excellent state schools of Malorees, Christchurch, North West London Jewish School, Emmanuel C of E Primary School, Beckford School and the Queen’s Park Community School (QPCS).

-The emergence of the Jubliee Line (zone 2) into town has seen many families from the City moving into the neighbourhood.
-Mapesbury has a unique children’s playpark sponsored by the local community called The Mapesbury Dell that hosts local events on all year including Easter Egg Hunts, Summer BBQs, Opera's and Carol Singing at Christmas.
+The emergence of the Jubilee Line (Zone 2) into London - a 12 minute ride into Baker Street and 34 minutes to Canary Wharf, has seen many families from the City moving into the neighbourhood.
+Mapesbury has a unique children’s play park sponsored by the local community called The Mapesbury Dell which hosts local events throughout the year including Easter Egg Hunt, Summer BBQ’s, Opera’s and Carol Singing at Christmas.